To Barter Is to Trade One Item or Service for Another.

 Barter is the oldest form of commerce, pre-dating the invention of money.
 It still works!
-Over the years, I’ve traded art or writing services for everything from Windjammer cruises in the Caribbean to having a piglet raised to maturity to stock my freezer with bacon and pork roasts.
+Over the years, I’ve traded art or writing services for everything from Windjammer cruises in the Caribbean to have a piglet raised to maturity to stock my freezer with bacon and pork roasts.

-Most of us have done some trade or “swap” at one time or another, usually with a friend of relative.
+Most of us have done some trade or “swap” at one time or another, usually with a friend or relative.
 “I’ll swap this painting I’ve just finished for your set of golf clubs.”
 You initiated the trade and made the offer.
 But, as a prolific artist, you soon run out of friends or relatives.
 Here’s a “secret.”
 You never know who is willing to barter until you ask.

 Example: You are at your dentist.
 He’s just told you, “You need to have a tooth capped, and it will cost $1,200.”

 You notice the pictures on the wall in his waiting room look pretty shabby compared to his new chairs.

 “Cost plenty,” he replies.